Inference of the optical depth to reionization $\tau$ from $\textit{Planck}$ CMB maps with convolutional neural networks: NN inference

 \subsection{Training}

-When we train a neural network, we effectively tune its many free parameters until the task at hand, \textit{e.g.} estimating parameters from maps, would be optimally performed on the training data.
+When we train a neural network, we effectively tune its many free parameters until the task at hand, such as estimating parameters from maps, would be optimally performed on the training data.
 In the following, we describe this procedure in detail.

-At each training step we pass one batch of $N_{\rm batch}=32$ training simulations through the network, meaning we simultaneously consider the results from all simulations that belong to a single batch.
+At each training step we passed one batch of $N_{\rm batch}=32$ training simulations through the network, meaning we simultaneously considered the results from all simulations that belong to a single batch.
 Input maps need to be masked with the same mask that is used in the analysis.
 The output values of the two neurons of the final layer, representing the estimated parameters $\tau_{{\rm NN}j}$, $\sigma_{\rm NN}(\tau)_j$ ($j=1,\,\dots,\, N_{\rm batch}$), as well as the truth values $\tau_j$, are then inserted into the loss function \citep{Jeffrey:2020itg}

-We then update all $N_{\rm w}$ network parameters subject to minimizing this loss function.
-For doing so, we use the {\sc Adam} optimizer, a widely used stochastic gradient descent algorithm implemented in {\tt keras}, for which we find an initial training rate of ${\sc LR}=10^{-3}$ and first- and second-moment exponential decay rates $\beta_1=0.9$ and $\beta_2=0.999$ to be appropriate.
-Repeating the described procedure for the entire training set of size $N_{\rm train}=190,000$ makes up one training epoch\footnote{Among the total 200,000 simulations generated as described in Section~\ref{sec:simulations_data}, 190,000 are actually used to optimize the NN's parameters, while the remaining 10,000 are used as validation set. }.
-We train on a maximum of 45 epochs, using the {\tt keras} callback function {\tt ReduceLROnPlateau} to allow for learning rates to decrease by a factor of 0.1 if the loss of the validation set has not improved over the course of 5 epochs.
-Moreover, the callback function {\tt EarlyStopping} allows for training to stop after a minimum of 20 epochs without improvement in the validation loss.
-Using both of these callback functions allows a faster convergence and suppresses unwanted oscillations in the loss function during the training phase.
-Training on a 32-core Intel Xeon CPU node takes about 3 hours, while training on 8 NVIDIA Tesla V100 GPU cores takes about 30 minutes.
+We then updated all $N_{\rm w}$ network parameters subject to minimizing this loss function.
+For doing so, we used the {\sc Adam} optimizer, a widely used stochastic gradient descent algorithm implemented in {\tt keras}, for which we found an initial training rate of ${\sc LR}=10^{-3}$ and first- and second-moment exponential decay rates $\beta_1=0.9$ and $\beta_2=0.999$ to be appropriate.
+Repeating the described procedure for the entire training set of size $N_{\rm train}=190,000$ made up one training epoch\footnote{Among the total 200,000 simulations generated as described in Sect.~\ref{sec:simulations_data}, we actually used 190,000 to optimize the NN's parameters, while we used the remaining 10,000 as a validation set. }.
+We trained on a maximum of 45 epochs, using the {\tt keras} callback function {\tt ReduceLROnPlateau} to allow for learning rates to decrease by a factor of 0.1 if the loss of the validation set did not improve over the course of five epochs.
+Moreover, the callback function {\tt EarlyStopping} allows for training to stop after a minimum number of epochs (in our case 20) without improvement in the validation loss.
+Using both of these callback functions allowed for a faster convergence and suppressed unwanted oscillations in the loss function during the training phase.
+Training on a 32-core Intel Xeon CPU node took about three hours, while training on eight NVIDIA Tesla V100 GPU cores took about 30 minutes.